Acid Base Conjugate Acid Conjugate Base

 Another area of active research is the development of new indicators and sensors for measuring pH and acid-base properties.
 Traditional indicators change color at specific pH values, but new sensors can provide continuous and real-time monitoring of pH in various environments, including biological systems and industrial processes.
 These sensors are often based on optical or electrochemical principles and can be highly sensitive and selective.

 In recent years, there has been increasing interest in the role of acid-base chemistry in environmental science.
 Acid rain, caused by the release of sulfur dioxide and nitrogen oxides into the atmosphere, can have detrimental effects on ecosystems.
-Understanding the acid-base properties of soil and water is crucial for mitigating the impacts of acid rain and other forms of pollution.
+In practice, understanding the acid-base properties of soil and water is crucial for mitigating the impacts of acid rain and other forms of pollution.
 Researchers are also investigating the use of acid-base chemistry for remediating contaminated sites and developing sustainable technologies.

 Tips and Expert Advice